Skip to content

 Close up of GilletteLabs Exfoliator razor flexdisc movement

-While I have found a flexible head very useful, and it works well with electric shavers, I don’t find I can see the flex disc on this razor move at all.
+While I have found a flexible head very useful, and it works well with electric shavers, I cannot see the flex disc on this razor move at all.
 An electric shaver allows more pressure to be used, enabling the flex head movements to work.
 With this razor, I never use enough pressure to make the head stick enough to make the head move.

 In theory and within the marketing promotion, the FlexDisc looks like a feature that is going to make the shave much better, when in fact, I don’t ever see it move.